830 North Saint Mary’s Street, San Antonio, Texas 78205

 Doug Mills grew up in Panama City, Florida, and after a long tenure managing construction projects around the world, many of them in cold-weather climates, he’s finally made it back to the Sunshine State.
 In February 2020, Doug joined The Plasencia Group as Senior Managing Director of the firm’s Development Management Consulting team.

-Doug advises The Plasencia Group’s clients on renovation and new construction projects, including property improvement plans, brand conversions, and property evaluations.
-He oversees the design construction projects from start to finish, all along making sure they stay within schedule and budget targets.
+Doug advises The Plasencia Group’s clients on renovation and new construction projects, including brand mandated PIP renovations (property improvement plans), ground up construction, brand conversions, and property evaluations.
+He oversees the design and construction of projects from start to finish, all along making sure they stay within schedule and budget targets.
 Doug’s personal involvement in solving problems and issues for each project typically puts him down in the trenches with his project managers working out solutions.

 Prior to signing on with The Plasencia Group, Doug served as president of Schulte Design + Construction, an esteemed hospitality design, construction and project management firm based in Louisville, Kentucky.
-During his tenure, he oversaw renovations and upgrades across a variety of top hotel brands, including the Westin and Aloft Hotels in San Francisco, and the Renaissance Des Moines Savery Hotel
+During his tenure, he oversaw renovations and upgrades across more than 100 top hotel brand renovations, including the Westin and Aloft Hotels in San Francisco, and the Renaissance Des Moines Savery Hotel.

-Doug has managed well over a hundred major projects across all asset classes during his 34-year career.
+Doug has managed major projects across all asset classes during his 34-year career.
 He spent more than a decade in Asia, steering projects in Macau (building its International Airport), the Philippines (a $5 billion, 300-acre redevelopment of a former U.S. military base) and South Korea (Hansol corporate headquarters), among others.